Prosecutors: LIers charged in opioids scheme

-Eight people from Long Island and Queens are facing federal charges for allegedly distributing millions of deadly opioid pills throughout the country in an alleged black market scheme, federal prosecutors said Thursday.
+Eight people from Long Island and Queens are facing federal charges for allegedly selling millions of deadly opioid pills throughout the country in a black market scheme, federal prosecutors said Thursday.

-The defendants were arrested Thursday morning and are scheduled to be arraigned this afternoon on charges of conspiring to possess with intent to distribute a controlled substance containing Tramadol, a synthetic opioid, according to federal prosecutors in the Eastern District of New York.
+The defendants — including residents of Deer Park, Plainview and Dix Hills — were arrested Thursday on charges of conspiring to possess with intent to distribute a controlled substance containing Tramadol, a synthetic opioid, according to federal prosecutors in the Eastern District of New York.

-The investigation began in January 2018, when federal authorities began investigating the large-scale importation of what prosecutors called misbranded controlled substances, including the pain medication Tramadol, into the United States from India.
-Federal prosecutors allege that distributors in India misbranded Tramadol and other drugs and shipped them to the United States through mail and commercial couriers, avoiding detection.
+In January 2018, federal authorities began investigating the large-scale importation of what prosecutors identified as misbranded controlled substances, including the pain medication Tramadol.
+Federal prosecutors allege that distributors in India mislabeled Tramadol and other drugs, and shipped them to the United States through mail and commercial couriers to avoid detection.

 The defendants — who authorities allege maintained ledgers with the names, addresses, pill size and pill amounts ordered — primarily operated out of a warehouse in Queens, where they repackaged the pills and mailed them to customers, prosecutors said.